Using Systemd

 # Stop and delete bifrost-node binary

-systemctl stop bifrost.service
+systemctl stop bifrost-node.service

 rm /var/lib/bifrost-data/bifrost-node